top of page

 Why, "The Cats of Paint Lake", you may wonder?
 Well, that's because a little log cabin on Paint Lake, near Dorset Ontario, is where the rescue first started feeding and caring for feral cats.

-What began as simply feeding and providing shelter for a few feral cats around our home, has grown into a full scale rescue operation.
+What began as simply feeding and providing shelter for a few feral cats around the region, has grown into a full scale rescue operation.
 The Cats of Paint Lake was founded to address the problem of an exploding population of stray and feral cats and kittens in our region.
 It started with a little tabby that we dubbed "MamaCat".
 Her story is told more fully in this blog post.

 The Cats of Paint Lake is grateful for funding received through the Haliburton County Development Corporation's Local Initiatives Program 2021-22.